aocg-ucm/diffractio/README.rst

 * XZ - fields are defined in the xz plane, being z the propagation direction.
 * XY - fields are defined in the xy transversal plane.
 * XYZ - fields are defined in the xyz volume.
+* vector_paraxial_XY - Ex and Ey electric field components are defined, which allows polarization analysis.

 Each technique present three modules: